The 5 Best Camping Stoves of 2024

 In the United States, there are three different ways to buy propane for your camp stove.

 2. Refillable propane tanks: Refillable propane tanks are manufactured in a variety of sizes and can be purchased at many hardware stores and home improvement centers.
 Typical sizes for consumers are 5 lbs, 10 lbs, and 20 lbs.
-Many gas stations, U-Haul locations, hardware stores sell propane in bulk.
+Many gas stations, U-Haul locations, and hardware stores sell propane in bulk.
 You will need to see an attendant to have it refilled, but this is by far the most economical (and least wasteful) way of purchasing propane.

 3. Swap stations (20 lb tanks only): Operated by Blue Rhino and Ameri-Gas, these swap stations can be found at many gas stations, grocery stores, and hardware stores.
 Just leave your empty tank by the locker outside, see a store attendant, pay the exchange price, and they’ll give you a new pre-filled tank.
 You can also buy a pre-filled tank without an exchange (for a higher price).
 Returned tanks are inspected and leak-tested.